unified-doc/unified-doc/packages/unified-doc/readme.md

 ### `unifiedDoc(options)`

 Initialize a `doc` instance that provides a set of useful methods to working with documents.
 Any supported content type benefits from the API methods.
-As of the time of this writing, `unified-doc` supports `.html`, `.md`, `.txt` content types but future support of popular content types are in active development (e.g. `.xml`, `.json`, `.csv`, `.docx`)!
+As of the time of this writing, `unified-doc` supports the following content types:
+- `.html`
+- `.md`
+- parsing most code file content (e.g. `.js`, `.py`) into code blocks.

+Future content types such as `.csv`, `.xml`, `.docx`, `.pdf` will be supported.

 ```js
 // initialize as markdown content